-Coming on the heels of House scrapping expanded Outer Continental Shelf (OCS) development as part of the budget reconciliation package, two members of the House Resources Committee introduced stand-alone legislation last Tuesday to eliminate the moratorium with respect to drilling for natural gas on the federal OCS.
+Less than a week after House leaders scrapped expanded Outer Continental Shelf (OCS) development as part of the deficit-reduction package, two members of the House Resources Committee are expected to introduce stand-alone legislation by Tuesday that would eliminate the moratorium with respect to drilling for natural gas on the federal OCS.

 If voted out by the House Resources Committee, Tucker said Peterson and Abercrombie have received assurances from Speaker Dennis Hastert (R-IL) that the bill would be considered on the House floor later this winter.
-The House lawmakers received the assurances in exchange for promising not to try to attach their bill to the budget reconciliation package, which cleared the House on Friday, according to Congressional Quarterly's Green Sheets.
+Peterson received the assurance from Hastert in exchange for promising not to try to attach his bill to the pending deficit-reduction package, which the House is expected to take up this week, according to Congressional Quarterly’s Green Sheets.

-House leaders earlier this month struck from the $50 billion budget bill provisions that were favorable to OCS development and opening up the Arctic National Wildlife Refuge to oil and gas drilling (see NGI, Nov.
-14).
-The OCS language, which was negotiated by House Resources Chairman Richard Pombo (R-CA) and the Florida delegation, would have permitted interested coastal states to engage in oil and gas drilling 125 miles from their shorelines.
+House leaders last week struck from the $50 billion deficit-cutting bill provisions that were favorable to OCS development and opening up the Arctic National Wildlife Refuge to oil and gas drilling (see Daily GPI, Nov.
+11).
+The OCS language, which was negotiated by House Resources Chairman Richard Pombo (R-CA) and the Florida delegation, would have permitted interested coastal states to engage in oil and gas drilling 125 miles from their shorelines (see Daily GPI, Oct.
+27).

 “We believe the 125-mile fence was far too generous to Florida,” Tucker told NGI.
 He said the Peterson-Abercrombie bill would establish the boundary for offshore gas drilling at 20 miles and out.